docker/docs/docker-store/byol.md

 #### List product keys for order item [GET]

 Retrieve all product keys for an order item by id.
-An empty array will be returned if the order item does not have any product keys.
+An empty array is returned if the order item does not have any product keys.

 * Request (application/json)
 * Response 200 (application/json)